 Various forms are the heart of website’s interaction with the user.
 They are vital for usability, conversions, marketing analytics, and more.
-So form building tools are in demand — the Drupal Webform module ranks 7th on the 42,000+ list of contributed modules.
-The Webform module has recently received its stable version for Drupal 8.
+So form building tools are in demand — the Drupal Webform module ranks 7th on the 42,000+ list of contributed modules, which makes it one of the most important tools in Drupal development.
 We will give it an overview and show an example of creating a simple form with the Webform module.

-The Webform module lets us create any kind of forms from simple to complicated multi-page ones.
-It also adds settings and features to them like statistics collection, email notifications, confirmations, data export in various formats, fine-tuned access, conditional logic, filtering and sorting, pushing results to CRM, downloading results as CSV, and more.
+The Webform module lets us create any kind of forms, from simple to complicated multipage ones.
+It also adds settings and features to them like:

 Defining forms in a YAML file or admin interface